The following article is part of the self-preparation for the modern BVOP® Scrum Master Certification program.

-Sprint planning is a Scrum event where the team prepares the product backlog items they will work on during that sprint and explains their initial plan for performing those product backlog items.
+Sprint planning is a Scrum event (ceremony) during which the entire Scrum team prepares the product backlog items they will work on the sprint.
+The team explains their initial plan for performing the intended for development product backlog items.

 The event that marks the start of each sprint is called Sprint Planning.
-This is a meeting during which the Development Team and the Product Owner role agree on what work will be done during the sprint.
+This is a meeting during which the Development Team and the Product Owner role agree on the type of upcoming work.

 Participants in this meeting are the entire Scrum team (Development Team, Scrum Master, and Product Owner role).
 Stakeholders may be invited to provide additional information, although this is rare, and it is the responsibility of the Product Owner role to provide all available information.

-For a one-month sprint, the maximum time for this event is 8 hours.
+For a one-month sprint, the maximum time for the event is 8 hours.

 For a two-week sprint, it will be 4 hours, respectively.
 And so on.